Familial hypercholesterolemia (FH) is a type of high cholesterol. It leads to higher levels of bad cholesterol (LDL) in the blood.

 - Regular physical activity

 Diet and exercise alone may not be enough.
-Adding medicine may help to lower cholesterol to safer levels.
-Options include:
+Medicines may be given to lower LDL cholesterol.
+Options may be:

-- Liver transplant —may be done for those with severe disease that is not helped with medicine.
+- Liver transplant —for those not helped with medicine

 National Heart, Lung, and Blood Institute https://www.nhlbi.nih.gov